-- How to identify convergence and divergence storm-scale signatures - How to identify cyclonic and anticyclonic storm-scale signatures
+- 1. How to identify convergence and divergence storm-scale signatures - 2.
+How to identify cyclonic and anticyclonic storm-scale signatures

-There are two learning objectives to this lesson.
-By the end of this presentation, you should be able to understand how to identify storm-scale convergence and divergence signatures, and understand how to identify cyclonic and anticyclonic storm-scale signatures.
+There are two learning objectives for this lesson.
+You should be able to understand how to identify storm-scale convergence and divergence signatures, and understand how to identify cyclonic and anticyclonic storm-scale signatures.